 How To Dye Asian Hair Blonde

 Asian hair is very dark and has significant melanin content.
 It requires at least two bleaching sessions.
 Your hair will undergo a change from black to brown/yellow and finally to platinum blonde.
+Red/orange is the most common middle outcome and where many people end up when trying to lighten Asian hair.

 What You Need